 You want more goodness in your life right?!
 More money?
 More wealth?
 More experiences?
 More time?
 More meaning?
 More satisfaction?
 More for you?
 More for your children?
 More for your family?
 More for others?

 Life is great in so many ways.
-I’m blessed with good health overall.
+I’m blessed with good health.
 I’m happily married and we’re parents to Marley, a calm, sensitive and inquisitive little boy.
 We have a nice home, a project we’ve been working on for a few years.
 I have a great extended family and wonderful small circle of friends.
-I run my own business from home and that gives much coveted flexibility to work around my son.
+I run my own business from home which gives much coveted flexibility to work around my son.

 I am grateful for all these blessing whilst I seek more.
 I believe life should not be average.
 I believe we are given talents and opportunities so we can leave a positive mark on the world.
 I don’t feel satisfied with what I have achieved so far.
-I’m working on changing that by taking charge, rather than just letting life happen to me.
+I’m working on changing that.

 I have lived my 35+ years in Zambia and England.
 A mixture of Zambian, English and Scottish blood runs through my veins — I am a true child of our colonial history.
 I love the home I have found here in England.
-I love and hope for my home in Zambia whilst being incredibly frustrated by it!
+I love and hope for my home in Zambia (whilst also being incredibly frustrated by it)!

 My money story

 Wealth is really important to me, but despite how hard I have worked, it still eludes me.
 My personal finances are distinctly average.
 I come from really simple beginnings.
-My childhood awareness of differences in colour and status, together with misleading religious beliefs about money have left their mark on me.
+My childhood awareness of differences in colour and status, together with misleading religious beliefs about money have left their mark.

 I feel the pain and frustration of being a mother struggling to find her place, a mother wanting to build herself up and achieve for the sake of her family.
 I am a mother tied down by lack of time and money — two of the most powerful resources available to the human race.

 I’m also pretty good at researching, learning and applying things.
 I’m choosing to believe that I can figure out my money thing.
 Sharing my findings and experiences along the way will help others figure out their money thing, and that can only be a good thing.
-Through this blog I can offer something of value to other busy Mama’s seeking more fulfilment and prosperity in their lives.
+If you’re a busy Mama seeking more fulfilment and prosperity then you’ve found the right place.